 July 1, 2021: This summer we expect to see huge numbers of people enjoying Montana’s outdoors, including visits to our TNC lands.
 With so many of us out there, please remember to douse your campfires, pack out trash, stay on marked trails and leave no trace that you were there.
 Nature will thank you!
 Read our open lands policy.

-Montana Forests shelter wildlife, clean our air and water, store carbon, moderate Earth’s climate and provide places where we work and play.
+Montana forests shelter wildlife, clean our air and water, moderate Earth’s climate and provide places where we work and play.
 But our forests are in trouble.
-A century of intensive logging and and our misunderstanding of fire’s role in the forests have left them out of balance.
-Climate change is bringing hotter, drier summers that lengthen and intensify the wildfire season.
-Growing development threatens to block the movement of wildlife such as Canada lynx, grizzly bears and wolverines.
-But the forest’s balance can return.
-The Nature Conservancy is facing these challenges head on.
-With restoration and collaborative community engagement, we are ensuring our forests thrive even in the face of these threats.
+A century of misunderstanding the critical role of fire in our forests, plus a period of aggressive logging have left them dangerously out of balance.
+On top of that, climate change is bringing hotter, drier summers that lengthen and intensify the wildfire season.
+Growing development threatens to block the movement of wildlife such as elusive Canada lynx and wolverines.
+The Nature Conservancy is actively restoring Montana forests to return them to a state where both people and nature thrive.

 - Support land protection in forests so they can remain functioning as forests.

 - Learn more about the natural role of fire and some of the tools forest managers use to help restore forests.

 Making it Whole

 Our forest work is focused on the Crown of the Continent—a 10-million-acre mosaic of habitat where wildlife such as grizzly bears, lynx and wolverines still roam.
 During the settlement of the West, key sections of this wild land were carved up into a checkerboard of public and private ownership that threatened to destroy the natural integrity of the Crown.
 Roads bisected vital migration routes and intense logging and development disturbed important habitat.